demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_delete_file_README.md

 Deprecated.
-Use `xdr-file-delete-script-execute` command instead.
+Use the ***xdr-file-delete-script-execute*** command instead.
 Initiates a new endpoint script execution to delete the specified file and retrieve the results.

 ## Dependencies